 More Muscle = More Calories Burned At Rest = Lower Body Fat = Even Higher T.

-And if that wasn’t enough, lifting heavy weights will also help you live a longer and more virile life:
+Lifting heavy weights will also help you live a longer and more virile life:

 Two studies out of the British Medical Journal tell us that muscular strength is inversely associated with death from all causes (16) and that objective measures of physical capability are predictors of all cause mortality (17).